DataHackIL/DataSets/README.rst

 - What makes a reddit comment popular (i.e. get a high score)?
 Find correlation to time posted and content: Do late comments still have a chance to be popular?
 Do short comments fair better than long ones?
 Are there any specific words or terms that boost a post's score?
 - Automatically generate an average, or a popular, reddit comment given a reddit link and the comments already posted on its thread.
 - Find correlation between real world events and reddit comments: What events do the reddit community respond to more?
 What types of events elicit a quick but short response and what types bring about a long response continuing for days or weeks?
+-  Find communities and sub-communities, discover leaders or trend-setter within them and visualize how they are formed.

 Stack Exchange 🔷